MarkBrezina/Ctrl-Alt-DefeatTheMarket/README.md

 The spot is picked due to location and it is around the corner from IMC's offices in London.¨¨

 ### Updates
-- **research** has now had its initial update, where I have written notes on the algo parts for each rounds from previous years
+- **research** has now had its initial update, where I have written notes on the algo parts for each rounds from previous years.
+- **research** has had ALL of the previous datasets added, with sub-folders relating to challenge number and round number.
 - **market basics** has also had its initial update, going over trading as a business

 ## Quick steps if you're new or feeling lost